-The enzyme is characterised by its ability to catalyse the reaction: 2 become begin by U = 2 become begin by U = 2 by the reaction:
+The enzyme is characterised by its ability to catalyse the reaction:

-2-lysophosphatidylcholine + $H_2O$ = glycerophosphocholine + a carboxylate.
+2-lysophosphatidylcholine + H_2O = glycerophosphocholine + a carboxylate.

 Schematic of enzyme reaction

 Lysophospholipase is produced by fermentation of a commonly used fungal microorganism, Aspergillus niger.

 Technological Justification

 Commercial food production enzymes are proteins that are able to catalyse chemical reactions more economically than traditional chemical or thermal processes.
 They are very important for many food manufacturing processes.
 Enzymes are able to be quite specific in the reactions they catalyse.
 Enzymes are able to catalyse chemical reactions with one or more of the following improved properties; reduction in time and temperature required for the reaction and greater specificity over reactions performed and products formed.
 Enzymes need to be stable for the conditions for their use.